appt-org/appt-website/src/data/code-samples/en/accessibility-language/swift-ui.md

 In SwiftUI, you can easily add localized accessibility features to any view using the [accessibilityLabel](https://developer.apple.com/documentation/swiftui/view/accessibilitylabel(_:)-1d7jv) and [accessibilityHint](https://developer.apple.com/documentation/swiftui/view/accessibilityhint(_:)-3i2vu) modifiers.
 These modifiers accept a [LocalizedStringKey](https://developer.apple.com/documentation/swiftui/localizedstringkey), making it straightforward to provide localized descriptions and hints for your UI components.
 This simplifies the process of supporting multiple languages in your app's UI and accessibility technologies.

-To effectively follow along with this example, ensure your project is set up with a `Localizable.strings` file that includes all of your app localized texts.
+To effectively follow along with this sample, ensure your project is set up with a `Localizable.strings` file that includes all of your app's localized texts.

 ```swift
 Button(action: {